ayshiff/my-open-source-journey/docs/contributions/xlayers#395.md

 </div>

 This Action updates the `kind` value of the `codegen` state which will tell us which framework the user has chosen.
-If for some reason the user didn't choose a framework, we set `kind` as 1 (corresponding to `Angular`) by default.
+If for some reason the user didn't choose a framework, we set `kind` to 1 (corresponding to `Angular`) by default.

 ```ts {3-4,7-10,14-16,24-34} title="apps/xlayers/src/app/core/state/page.state.ts"
 export interface CodeGenSettings {